Broadcasting (Amendment) Act 2007: Background

 The Department of Communications, Energy and Natural Resources Test ran between August 2006 and August 2008.
 The pilot was open to 1,000 users chosen by a research company, 500 from around the Three Rock Transmitter in Dublin, and 500 from the Clermont Carn upgraded transmitter in County Louth.
 The broadcast contract is with BT Ireland, NEC UK supply the transmission equipment.

 Four multiplexes are being tested for use.
 One is for O2 Ireland and 3 Ireland called the DVB Multiplex.
 This uses Channel 26 to provide scrambled or encrypted channels only available to the DVB-Handheld enabled phone users.

 On 15 June 2007, Eamon Ryan TD, Communications Minister, were given an Introductory Brief on the Irish DTT.
 Under a DTT paragraph on page 4, the pilot was described as underway.
 It suggested that continued progress was required on developmental and formal arrangements, to ensure the analogue system would be replaced nationwide under what is termed "analogue switchoff".

 The Introductory Brief (page 7) also outlined changes to divisions within the Department of Communications, Energy & Natural Resources.
 It proposed the Broadcasting, Telecommunications and Postal Sectors to be renamed and subdivided into Broadcasting Policy, Communications (Business and Technology), Communications (Regulatory and Postal) and Communications (Development) Divisions.

 Broadcasting Expenditure for the period (page 8) is €259.537 million with €0.705 for programme administration.
-Broadcasting Policy is responsible for the legislative and regulatory framework for broadcasting in the Republic of Ireland.
+Broadcasting Policy is responsible for the legislative and regulatory framework for broadcasting in Ireland.
 It has corporate governance responsibility for RTÉ Group, TG4, the Broadcasting Commission of Ireland, and the Broadcasting Complaints Commission.
 ComReg falls under the Communications (Regulatory and Postal) division of the department.
 The agencies of those above are set out in page 21.
 In particular, ComReg has a remit that covers TV services and mobile phone networks.

 The above document is available to view under Freedom of Information legislation.